githubtraining/introduction-to-github-apps/course-details.md

 We'll answer common questions like:
 - What are GitHub Apps and how are they structured?
-- How do GitHub Apps fit into the SDLC and the greater ecosystem?
+- How do GitHub Apps fit into the software development lifecycle (SDLC) and the greater ecosystem?
 - How do you use the GitHub APIs?
 - What are webhooks and how are they used?